 Health care is one of the largest industries in the United States, accounting for nearly 16 percent of GDP and employing more than 13 million people.
 It is also an industry that is growing significantly.
-Between now and 2014, health care is expected to generate more jobs than any other industry and to account for more than 18 percent of GDP.
 With growth has come the challenge of containing costs, improving quality, and providing greater access to a diverse and aging population.
 In such an environment, health care organizations need well-prepared and competent managers-people who can position their firms for success in a competitive marketplace, design systems to deliver cost-effective care, and develop and lead an effective workforce.

 The MBA in health care management (MBA-HCM) provides these competencies to individuals interested in management careers in the health care industry.
-It prepares graduates to work in a variety of health-related organizations, including hospitals and health systems, long-term care organizations, mental health facilities, medical practice and ambulatory care organizations, insurance companies, pharmaceutical firms, government agencies, and consulting firms.
+It prepares graduates to work in a variety of health-related organizations, including hospitalsand health systems, long-term care organizations, mental health facilities, medical practice and ambulatory care organizations, insurance companies, pharmaceutical firms, government agencies, and consulting firms.
 The program is interdisciplinary in nature, drawing upon and focusing on the interaction and interdependence of management, economics, medicine, and politics.